Shumway Marine Banner

 c.
 Repeated pumping of the mainsail, jib or spinnaker sheets to promote acceleration of the yacht.

 13.3 Hiking.
 Crews shall be seated with legs inboard of the rail, but upper body may lean outboard.
-Droop hiking is prohibited.
+When hiking in the sitting position, no part of the crew's body lower than the middle of the thigh shall be outboard of the sheerline.

 13.4 Number of crew.
-The boat shall be raced with two people.
+The boat shall be raced with two or three people.